unosec/project/DesigningforSSE_Assignment4.md

 Josh developed the initial Level 1 diagram and shared it with the team via Discord.
 Jim added in additional details to the diagram.
 Each team member documented mitigation strategies relevant to their scenarios or application familiarity.
 All members reviewed and submitted edits for the assignment .md and .tm7 files.

-The DFD .tm7 file was shared on github and team members just made effort to not make conflicting or simultaneous changes to the files.
-This also became a bit of an issue to try to arrange work on the file around each other.
-Moving forward, if one file is to be shared between the five of us, we will try to come up with a different sharing option.
+The DFD .tm7 file was shared on github and team members made an effort to not make conflicting or simultaneous changes to the files.
+This also became a bit of an issue because we had to arrange time to work on the file, rather than being able to work on the assignment at a convenient time.
+Moving forward, if one file is to be shared between the five of us, we will try to come up with a different strategy.